nspyre-org/nspyre/README.md

 Networked Scientific Python Research Environment

 ## Installation

+The following should be run in a standard windows cmd line or equivalent (eg: https://cmder.net/)

 #### Install MongoDB
 - Download mongodb v4.2.1 (or greater) from https://www.mongodb.com/download-center/community
 - Install mongodb v4.2.1 using default options